 It should be noted that Christ’s words concerning Gehenna or Gehenna fire were for the ears of the disciples.
 This further proves that His admonitions were for His followers and not the general population.
 His disciples were to learn righteous living and not succumb to the trappings of sin and subsequent Gehenna judgement.

 The only other time He mentioned Gehenna was in regards to His rebuking the Pharisees for their hypocrisy.

 The word “fire” is used with reference to judgement many times in Scripture: “Gehenna fire,” “salted with fire,” “furnace of fire,” “unquenchable fire,” “everlasting fire,” “burn by fire,” “baptism by fire,” “coals of fire,” “flaming fire,” “eternal fire,” “consuming fire.”
 Not one of these occurrences ever refer to an ever burning hell for wicked people!
 They refer to a chastening process.

 Other articles will deal with God’s spiritual fire and the Lake of Fire and what they mean.
 We will also look at the phrases “unquenchable fire ” and “the worm dieth not”.

-In James 3:5-6 James gives us further insight to a meaning of Gehenna and is consistent with the way Jesus Christ used it in the gospel accounts.
+In James 3:5-6 James gives us further insight to a meaning of Gehenna and is consistent with the way Jesus Christ used it in the accounts of Mathew, Mark, Luke and John.
 Just like Jesus, James uses it as a figure of speech, a metaphor.
 Nothing at all to do with hell fire.